 The Children’s Emergency Center (CEC) of Greenville Health System cares for children with a serious illness or injury who cannot wait to be seen by their regular doctor (or have been referred by their doctor for an emergent condition).
 It is a separate facility for children from birth to 17 years of age staffed by pediatric emergency trained physicians, nurses, technicians and child life specialists.
 The CEC is available 24 hours a day, seven days a week.

-The Upstate’s only dedicated Children’s Emergency Center treats approximately 23,000 children each year.
-Physicians are board-certified or double-boarded in emergency medicine, pediatric emergency medicine and/or pediatrics, and more than 30 pediatric subspecialists are available for consultation.
-If admitted, patients receive the highest-level pediatric care in the region at GHS Children’s Hospital, which includes a Level III Neonatal Intensive Care Unit and Pediatric Intensive Care Unit.
+The Upstate’s only dedicated Children’s Emergency Center treats approximately 28,000 children each year.
+If admitted, patients receive the highest level of pediatric care in the region at GHS Children’s Hospital, which includes a Level III (advanced level) neonatal intensive care unit and pediatric intensive care unit.

 Every staff member is specially trained in pediatric care and approaches emergency care through the eyes of a child.
 Every staff member is sensitive to the needs of children and their families, and at all times the staff will strive to make you and your child as comfortable as possible.
 We are here for your child and for any concerns you or your child may have about the illness or injury, treatments or surgery.

 Child life specialists play an important role in the CEC.
 They’re trained to ease children’s fears with “medical play” that shows how upcoming procedures will work and to coach children in relaxation/distraction techniques.